Short Sunderland in New Zealand service: Delivery

-To ferry the Sunderlands to New Zealand, personnel from No. 6 Squadron was sent to the United Kingdom in early 1953, where they commenced a conversion course on the type.
+Personnel from No. 6 Squadron was sent to the United Kingdom in early 1953 to ferry the Sunderlands to New Zealand, where they commenced a conversion course on the type.
 The first of the Sunderlands was formally handed over to the RNZAF on 18 May and it and a second example departed ten days later from RAF Calshot, where the crews underwent familiarisation with their aircraft.
 It flew a route across the Middle East, the Indian subcontinent, Southeast Asia, Australia, Nouméa, using the RAF's flying boat services at each stop, and onto Fiji.
 However, significant work on the Sunderlands, for example overhauls, was undertaken by TEAL engineering staff at their facilities at Mechanics Bay in Auckland.
 The RNZAF lacked technical staff while TEAL's engineering staff were underused following a significant reduction in the airline's flying boat service.